Zimbra-Community/pgp-zimlet/README.md

 - Linux: Google Chrome, Chromium, Firefox, Iceweasel
 - OSX: Safari

-This Zimlet is developed for and tested with Zimbra version 8.0.7.
+This Zimlet is developed for and tested with Zimbra version 8.0.7 and 8.5.

 Bugs and feedback: https://github.com/barrydegraaff/pgp-zimlet/issues